Quaestor-Technologies/smx-mcp/README.md

 # Standard Metrics MCP Server

-A Model Context Protocol (MCP) server that connects Claude Desktop to the Standard Metrics API, enabling AI-powered analysis of your venture capital portfolio data.
+A Model Context Protocol (MCP) server that connects Claude Desktop and other MCP-compatible clients to the Standard Metrics API, enabling AI-powered analysis of your venture capital portfolio data.

 ## What This Does